Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 A dog owner may not be held liable for their dog’s actions if they took reasonable care to prevent them.
 Sometimes injuries happen anyway.

 Fences, chains, and warning signs all fall under reasonable care.
-If your injury resulted from a dog escaping a fence or breaking a chain, there unfortunately likely isn’t a personal injury case.
+If your injury resulted from a dog escaping a fence or breaking a chain, you aren’t likely to have a personal injury case.

 The dog’s history also plays into what is considered reasonable care for the owner.
 If their dog has previously acted dangerously or in a way that could pose a danger, they should try to prevent the behavior or warn others to remove themselves from the potentially harmful situation.
 Owners who don’t chain or otherwise restrain dogs with a history of chasing have failed to take reasonable care.